hbprosper/TheNtupleMaker/README.md

 __TheNtupleMaker__ (TNM) is a tool that automates the creation of simple [ROOT](http://root.cern.ch) ntuples from data in the (EDM) format developed and used by the [CMS Collaboration](https://cms.cern/).
 In particular, TNM can be run on CMS mini Analysis Object Data (miniAOD) files.
 It also automatically generates a __C++__ and __Python__ analyzer skeleton programs that can be the basis of code for analyzing the contents of the ntuples.
 TNM works with miniAODs built with ROOT 5, therefore, it is compatible with all versions of CMSSW (https://github.com/cms-sw/cmssw), the CMS Collaboration's codebase, which depends on ROOT 5.
 A version of TNM that works with ROOT 6 is under development.

-In December 2009, [Sezen Sekmen](https://www.fizikist.com/sezen-sekmen-ile-cern-ve-parcacik-fizigi-uzerine-soylesi/) had an ephiphany.
-She noted that in spite of the complexity of the data formats used by collaborations such as CMS, and our quarter-centruy infatuation with object oriented programming and C++ objects, in particular, the data that are ultimately used in a physics analysis are simply a collection of numbers each of which is in one-to-one correspondence with an access function that returns the datum: a simple type, typically, a floating point number or an integer.
+In spite of the complexity of the data formats used by collaborations such as CMS, and our quarter-centruy infatuation with object oriented programming and C++ objects, in particular, the data that are ultimately used in a physics analysis are simply a collection of numbers each of which is in one-to-one correspondence with an access function that returns the datum: a simple type, typically, a floating point number or an integer.
 This may require indirection; for example, the __reco::PFTau__ class in CMSSW has a method called `jetRef()` that returns a C++ object, but the latter has a method that returns the charged hadron energy.
 Consequently, we can access that number using the *compound method* `jetRef()->chargedHadronEnergy()`.
-Sekmen argued, therefore, that a tool should be built that makes it possible for a user to call automatically any combination of these access functions, which ultimately return simple types, and thereby create the desired combination of data packaged in a ROOT file.
+Sekmen arguedhttps://indico.cern.ch/event/959859/3_5, therefore, that a tool should be built that makes it possible for a user to call automatically any combination of these access functions, which ultimately return simple types, and thereby create the desired combination of data packaged in a ROOT file.
 In CMSSW these access functions number in the thousabds.

-TNM, which was developed by Harrison Prosper and Sezen Sekmen, is the first realization of this idea and the first step towards the ultimate goal of creating an online portal, with something like TNM as a backend, in which access to particle physics data would be a matter of making intuitive queries about what data are available, learning their provenance and meaning, selecting them, pressing a button and creating an ntuple that can be transparently accessed using ROOT or whatever ROOT evolves into.
+TNM, which was developed by Harrison Prosper and Sezen Sekmen starting 2009, is the first realization of this idea and the first step towards the ultimate goal of creating an online portal, with something like TNM as a backend, in which access to particle physics data would be a matter of making intuitive queries about what data are available, learning their provenance and meaning, selecting them, pressing a button and creating an ntuple that can be transparently accessed using ROOT or whatever ROOT evolves into.

+## Documentation <a name="documentation"></a>

+Detailed documentation of TNM including installation instructions and simple and advanced use cases are provided in [TheNtupleMaker.pdf][https://github.com/hbprosper/TheNtupleMaker/blob/master/docs/TheNtupleMaker.pdf] (also found under docs/).

 ## Installation <a name="installation"></a>